16 Days of Activism Toolkit

 This toolkit inspires prolonged reflection rooted in faith.
 It provides users with Scripture that can reinforce our belief in the inherent and equal dignity of all God’s children as made in God’s image, and it centers responses to survivors of GBV in our faith.

 All of the reflections and actions contained within the toolkit can be completed alone.
-However, groups, such as youth and women’s ministries, and collective prayer groups, are encouraged to consider using them.
+However, groups such as youth and women’s ministries, as well as collective prayer groups, are encouraged to consider using them.

 An Evidence-Based Toolkit